wp-media/backwpup/readme.txt

 == Screenshots ==

 1. WHAT - Choose your backup contents through our intuitive setup wizard
-2. WHEN - Set your backup schedule (daily, weekly, or monthly)
+2. WHEN - Set your backup schedule (hourly, daily, weekly, or monthly)
 3. WHERE - Select your preferred storage destination(s)
 4. Configure all your backup settings
 5. Backup history, next scheduled backups all in one place